the-vampiire/medium-clone/README.md

 # Medium.com backend explored as a REST API

-As an avid user of [medium.com](https://medium.com/@vampiire) I decided to explore how their API could be cloned.
-Recently I have been spending a tremendous amount of time learning and implementing GraphQL servers but not nearly as much exploring RESTful design.
-While Medium is one of the many high profile services to migrate to GraphQL ([see the lovely Sasha's awesome talk](https://www.youtube.com/watch?v=3Ermkejz0iE)) I thought this would be a good opportunity to explore a REST API approach using NodeJS.
+As an avid user of [medium.com](https://medium.com/@vampiire) I decided to explore how their API could be built using NodeJS.
+I have been spending the past 2 years learning and implementing GraphQL servers but not nearly as much exploring (true) RESTful design.
+While Medium is one of the many high profile services to migrate to GraphQL ([see the lovely Sasha's awesome talk](https://www.youtube.com/watch?v=3Ermkejz0iE)) I thought this would be a good opportunity to explore an OpenAPI REST approach using NodeJS.

 Most of the REST APIs you see these days use the Swagger CLI.
 In an effort to cement a deep understanding in RESTful design and implementation I chose to research and write this project by hand using a minimal number of packages.
 My goals for this project are to gain a hollistic understanding of RESTful design to provide a more meaningful and less biased comparison against the GraphQL API design I adore.

 I also wanted to dig deeper into MongoDB and Mongoose to gain an equally hollistic understanding of how a document DBMS compares to the PostgreSQL choice I usually opt for.

 Long term I hope to finish this project and explore a GraphQL wrapping design next.
-As GraphQL grows in popularity it will be increasingly valuable to understand how to migrate an older REST API to a modern GraphQL API.
+As GraphQL grows in popularity it will be increasingly valuable to understand how to migrate existing REST APIs to GraphQL.
 Alright enough rambling...

 ## Requirements